-Thompson Rivers University's Policy on Respectful Workplace and Harassment Prevention (the "Policy") was adopted by the University's Board of Governors on May 28, 2009.
-There was a lengthy policy review leading up to the adoption of the new policy which was, in the end, led by the University's Associate Vice-President Human Relations and Planning.
+The Thompson Rivers University Policy on Respectful Workplace and Harassment Prevention (the "Policy") was adopted by the University's Board of Governors on May 28, 2009.
+There was a lengthy policy review leading up to the adoption of the new policy which was, in the end, led by the University's then Associate Vice-President Human Relations and Planning.
 The new Policy was heavily influenced by the policy in place at Simon Fraser University and a footnote at the end of the TRU Policy notes that the Policy was reproduced, in part, with permission from Simon Fraser University.
 The Policy is attached as Appendix "A" to this Report.

-Measurers to implement the Policy were taken in the summer of 2009 and I was first appointed Acting Human Rights Officer in August 2009 in time for the beginning of the fall semester that year.
-I met with SFU's Human Rights Office in November 2009 to discuss SFU's experiences in administering its policy.
+Measures to implement the Policy were taken in the summer of 2009 and I was first appointed Acting Human Rights Officer in August 2009 in time for the beginning of the fall semester that year.
 In January 2011, I was appointed Human Rights Officer.